jstz-dev/jstz/docs/api/ledger.md

+---
-# 💰 Ledger
+title: 💰 Ledger

-::: warning
+sidebar_label: Ledger
+---

+:::warning
 The Ledger API is deprecated and will be removed in future versions of Jstz
 :::